-- The clean audit received for 2018/19.
-This is now the seventh year in a row that the NCT has enjoyed a clean audit. - The development of a highly competent, and professional Finance team.
+- The clean audit received for 2019/20.
+This is now the eighth year in a row that the NCT has enjoyed a clean audit; and - The development of a highly competent, and professional Finance team.

 The reality is that the Finance function within the NCT continues to evolve.
-There are changes and innovations that will influence this evolution, many of which are driven by national government, in particular, National Treasury and the AGSA.
+There are changes and innovations that will influence this evolution, many of which are driven by national government, in particular, the National Treasury and the AGSA.
 These changes and innovations have included cost containment initiatives as well as compliance with regulations pertaining to supply chain management and the National Treasury Central Supplier Database.

 Ongoing efforts are being made by the Finance Unit to become more strategic and to ensure that the NCT has the financial systems, processes and disciplines required to sustain its operations.
 The biggest challenge and risk experienced by the Finance Unit is the NCT's inability to significantly influence its annually fluctuating caseload and the consequential impact that this has on the management of adjudication costs.
 The Finance Unit continues to investigate new ways of forecasting the future caseload and financial requirements, as well as ways of practically budgeting and managing costs effectively in a volatile, relatively unpredictable environment.
+In forecasting the future caseload for budgeting purposes, especially the income that is generated through filing fees, a more conservative approach was followed.

 The ongoing caseload increase has placed significant pressure on the financial resources of the NCT as well as on the employees within the Finance Unit itself, specifically in relation to the manual reconciliation of filing fees to be recognised as income.
-To effectively mitigate this risk, the Finance unit will increasingly utilise automated data capturing processes within the Case Management system to accurately manage the reconciliation of income generated by the NCT.
+To effectively mitigate this risk, the Finance Unit will increasingly utilise automated data capturing processes within the Case Management System to accurately manage the reconciliation of income generated through filing fees by the

+NCT.
 The current focus of the Finance Unit is on the conversion of the current accounting system to a more advanced accounting system.